-Bluff (coastal).
+Bluff.
 Those bluffs, the toe of which is now or was historically (generally within the last 200 years) subject to marine erosion; and those bluffs the toe of which is not now or was not historically subject to marine erosion, but the toe of which lies within an area otherwise identified in Public Resources Code Section 30603(a)(1) or (2).
-A high bank or bold headland with a broad, precipitous, sometimes rounded cliff face overlooking a plain or body of water.
-A bluff may consist of a steep cliff face below and a more sloping upper bluff above.

-Bluff Edge (coastal).
+Bluff Edge.
 The upper termination of a bluff, cliff, or seacliff.
 In cases where the top edge of the bluff is rounded away from the face of the bluff as a result of erosional processes related to the presence of the steep bluff face, the bluff line or edge shall be defined as that point nearest the bluff beyond which the downward gradient of the surface increases more or less continuously until it reaches the general gradient of the bluff.
 In a case where there is a steplike feature at the top of the bluff face, the landward edge of the topmost riser shall be taken to be the bluff edge.
 The termini of the bluff line, or edge along the seaward face of the bluff, shall be defined as a point reached by bisecting the angle formed by a line coinciding with the general trend of the bluff line along the seaward face of the bluff, and a line coinciding with the general trend of the bluff line along the inland facing portion of the bluff.
 Five hundred feet shall be the minimum length of bluff line or edge to be used in making these determinations.
 Bluff edges typically retreat landward due to coastal erosion, landslides, development of gullies, or by grading (cut).
 In areas where the bluff top or bluff face has been cut or notched by grading, the bluff edge shall be the landwardmost position of either the current or historic bluff edge.
 In areas where fill has been placed near or over the historic bluff edge, the original natural bluff edge, even if buried beneath fill, shall be taken to be the bluff edge.

-Blufftop (coastal).
-The upper surface of a bluff extending 150 feet inland from the bluff edge.
+Blufftop.
+The upper surface of a bluff extending inland from the bluff edge.

-Blufftop Parcel (coastal).
+Blufftop Parcel.
 A parcel located wholly or partially on a blufftop.